 Our Board of Directors authorized a stock repurchase program on October 16, 1996, and the program was publicly announced on October 17, 1996.
 The Board of Directors has periodically increased the number of shares authorized for repurchase under the program, most recently in August 2008.
 The program currently authorizes the repurchase of up to 3,839,395 shares of our common stock from time to time, directly or through brokers or agents, and has no expiration date.
-Over the life of the repurchase program through September 29, 2013, a total of 3,655,322 shares have been repurchased at a cost of approximately \$136.4 million.
-No shares were repurchased during the three month period ended September 29, 2013.
+Over the life of the repurchase program through December 29, 2013, a total of 3,655,322 shares have been repurchased at a cost of approximately \$136.4 million.
+No shares were repurchased during the three or six month periods ended December 29, 2013.